Why Are DevOps Salaries So High? (Over $130,000 / year)

 If you have many friends working in IT-related fields, you will see many are developers, others are software testers, and so on.
 But you'll rarely find someone specializing in DevOps practices.

 And this creates a special need in the industry.
 It’s hard to find people with the required skill set for DevOps.
 Imagine the main DevOps guy/girl leaving a company.
-It will be hard to replace him, or her.
+It will be hard to replace him or her.
 The company won’t have hundreds of people applying for the DevOps position.
 So they will have to hunt for a replacement.
 And what is the best way to find someone capable?
-Look for a person that already implements DevOps practices at some other company.
+Look for a person who has already implemented DevOps practices at some other company.
 If they've worked there in the last 12 months, they probably know what they're doing.

 And we get to reason number 2.